tolauwae/phd-thesis/src/multiverse/multiverse.typ

 Our analysis of the checkpoint strategy's impact on stepping back shows that the overhead is minimal.
 The prototype is able to re-execute 30 thousand non-I/O instructions in around one second.
-Compared to the overhead of checkpointing on forwards execution (see @fig:snapshotting-performance), we can safely conclude that in practice the overhead on backwards execution is negligible. % introduced by reducing the number of snapshots
+Compared to the overhead of checkpointing on forwards execution (see @fig:snapshotting-performance), we can safely conclude that in practice the overhead on backwards execution is negligible. //% introduced by reducing the number of snapshots
-This is further evidenced in our \href{https://youtube.com/playlist?list=PLaz61XuoBNYVcQqHMAAXQNf8fz5IAMahe&si=HNrKY9YzqDFadATN}{demo videos}, where developers mostly have to wait for physical I/O actions to complete, and stepping back is otherwise instantaneous.
+This is further evidenced in our #link("https://youtube.com/playlist?list=PLaz61XuoBNYVcQqHMAAXQNf8fz5IAMahe&si=HNrKY9YzqDFadATN")[demo videos], where developers mostly have to wait for physical I/O actions to complete, and stepping back is otherwise instantaneous.

-=== Use case: Lego Mindstorms Color Dial<mult:usecase>
+=== Use case: Lego Mindstorms color dial<mult:usecase>

 To illustrate the practical potential of MIO and its new debugger approach, we present a simple reversible robot application using Lego Mindstorms components components.
 However, not just microcontroller applications may benefit from our novel approach, there are many application domains where output is entirely in the form of digital graphics, which are more easily reversible---such as video games, simulations, etc.
 Nevertheless, to highlight the potential of the approach we demonstrate the MIO debugger using small physical robots and other microcontroller applications, as this is a more challenging environment for multiverse debugging.
 Using the digital input and motor primitives described in @mult:implementation, we developed a color dial, as a simplified application.
-We developed this example alongside a few others to further demonstrate the usability of the MIO debugger\footnote{Code for all examples can be found #emph[[link to repository removed for double-blind review]]}, and have created demo videos for a few of the examples, which can be found \href{https://youtube.com/playlist?list=PLaz61XuoBNYVcQqHMAAXQNf8fz5IAMahe&si=HNrKY9YzqDFadATN}{online}\footnote{Full link: \href{https://youtube.com/playlist?list=PLaz61XuoBNYVcQqHMAAXQNf8fz5IAMahe&si=HNrKY9YzqDFadATN}{https://youtube.com/playlist?list=PLaz61XuoBNYVcQqHMAAXQNf8fz5IAMahe\&si=HNrKY9YzqDFadATN}}.
+We developed this example alongside a few others to further demonstrate the usability of the MIO debugger#footnote[Code for all examples can be found #emph[[link to repository removed for double-blind review]]], and have created demo videos for a few of the examples, which can be found #link("https://youtube.com/playlist?list=PLaz61XuoBNYVcQqHMAAXQNf8fz5IAMahe&si=HNrKY9YzqDFadATN")[online]#footnote[Full link: #link("https://youtube.com/playlist?list=PLaz61XuoBNYVcQqHMAAXQNf8fz5IAMahe&si=HNrKY9YzqDFadATN")].

 //%\paragraph{Binary LED counter} A binary counter that shows the binary representation of numbers using LEDs, showing each number one by one.
 When stepping back, the counter will show the previous number again, by turning on and off the necessary LEDs.
 //%\paragraph{Smart curtain} A smart curtain that opens and closes depending on the lighting conditions.
 If the curtain opens the developer can step back to make the curtain close again, allowing them to explore a different program state with ease.